assemble/assemble/docs/src/api/middleware.md

 ---
 title: Middleware
 engine: hbs
-description: ""
+description: >
+  Methods for defining and using middleware and routes
+collection: docs
+category: api
 related: ['en-route']
 reflinks: ['en-route']
 ---

 # Middleware FAQ

-> Methods for defining and using middleware and routes

 **What is "middleware"?**